KatGORA/CS_330_PLP/README.md

 # CS_330_PLP
 ## Intro to C Programming language
+- "learn some history
+- "some resources for beginners
 - "learn to print "hello world" in C using VSCode for Mac"

 ## Some background infor regarding the origins and uses of C